unovue/radix-vue/docs/content/components/select.md

   SelectRoot,
   SelectSeparator,
   SelectTrigger,
-  ScrollAreaRoot,
-  ScrollAreaViewport,
-  ScrollAreaScrollbar,
-  ScrollAreaThumb,
-} from "radix-vue";
+} from 'radix-vue'
-import * as ScrollArea from "radix-vue";
+import * as ScrollArea from 'radix-vue' import './styles.css'
-import "./styles.css";
 </script>

 <template>